Dialogue

 Tom Cubbin

-Since 2016, Tom has worked closely with education in the BA and MA programmes in design at HDK, and has been primarily responsible for implementing design studies within the curriculum.
+In his previous roles, Tom worked closely with education in the BA and MA programmes in the Design Unit at HDK-Valand in Gothenburg, where he was responsible for introducing design studies to the curriculum.
+Tom has also worked as Head of Unit at HDK-Valand Campus Steneby.

 More